FrancoisDuchene/LINFO2142-project-2021/rpki-frrouting/roa.rst

 holder has allowed an Autonomous System to annoucne one or more prefix falling in the address block.
 More precisely, the content of a ROA identifies one AS that has been authorized by the addres block holder to advertise route to IP prefix from this address block.
-If the block holder wants to authorize multiple ASs to advertise the same prefix, it has to issue multiple ROAs.
+If the block holder wants to authorize multiple ASs to advertise the same prefix, it has to issue multiple ROAs :cite:p:`RFC6482`.

 A ROA follows the following structure:
     RouteOriginAttestation ::= SEQUENCE {